nikolaypavlov/ucu-stats-2/homework-2.md

 ### Task 2b

-The log odds of passing the course falls by 0.4429 times (by 0.6421 for the pure odds) for every increasing level of time spent with friends, given that all other parameters fixed.
+The log odds of passing the course falls by 0.4429 times (by 0.6421 for the pure odds) for every increasing unit of time spent with friends, given that all other parameters fixed.

 ### Task 2c